 How to remove PostgreSQL using Terminal

 Deleting PostgreSQL just by dragging-and-dropping it into the Trash is not the correct way to uninstall apps.
 In this case, all the Postgre system service files will remain on your computer and keep cluttering up your disk space.
-Meaning, they will not let you correctly reinstall the app in the future.
+Meaning, they will not let you correctly reinstall the software in the future.

-To manage the complete Postgre uninstallation first of all, you should stop the Postgres server on your Mac.
+Before you uninstall Postgres, you should stop the PostgreSQL server on your Mac.
 For this, click on the Elephant icon in the toolbar and select Shutdown server

 .